 Being given a blank canvas and letting your ideas run wild.
-Perhaps this sounds a bit cliche but I love that first bit where you’re racking your brain for ideas, inspiration; but nothing’s confined.
+Perhaps this sounds a bit cliché but I love that first bit where you’re racking your brain for ideas and inspiration, but nothing’s confined.
 It’s exciting and freeing to see a page come together.

 Do you have any work you’re really proud to have been a part of with Chaptr?

 I’m proud of a lot of stuff.
 I feel really lucky that I can associate myself with some of the clients we’ve worked with – Universal Music, Novak Djokovic Foundation, John Hansard Gallery – even if my part in those projects was pretty small, to be trusted to go to meetings and talk to those people makes me really proud.

 Being really ambiguous; I think the stuff that’s upcoming and yet to be released is the best.
 We’ve got a client called Nonstop Snow who I’m really proud to be working with; not just the design work, but the building of a relationship with that type of client is really cool.
 Plus, looking at that project shows me how far I’ve come in terms of earning autonomy which is cool.
 Anyway – watch this space.